CleverCloud/clever-components/docs/adr/adr-0026-introducing-prettier.md

 #### Cons

-- There's not a lot of options.
-  - It is justified by the `opiniated formatter` logic.
+- There are not a lot of options which is justified by the `opiniated formatter` logic.

-Prettier is the option we chose to use, you can find more information about the why on the dedicated section below.
+Prettier is the option we chose to use, you can find more information about the why within the dedicated section below.

 ### js-beautify